Kids charity feeding 1500 more hungry students in Bay of Plenty schools

 "So basically kids can just come to school and [have] not eaten food or kai because it is provided for the day."

-He said schools that did not have access to these programmes might use their parent teacher associations to help fundraise "just for the basics".
+He said schools who did not have access to these support programmes might use their parent-teacher associations to help fundraise "just for the basics".

 "Every school in Rotorua, every principal has got to work really hard to make sure that their children have got what they need to help them with their learning."